AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 ### Summary
 We propose an immutable governance & upgrade mechanism for The Aztec Network ("Aztec") that is comprised of a version registry, which points to deployments ("instances", used interchangably) of Aztec.

-These instances may choose to be immutable themselves, or have governance that evolves overtime alongside the community.
+These instances may choose to be immutable themselves, or have governance that evolves over time alongside the community.
 The governance contract will keep track of governance votes, from the current version of Aztec, as well as direct token votes from the community, in order to provide some form of checks and balances.

 The version registry will keep track of all historical versions of Aztec & provide them with incentives proportionate to their current stake.
-Additionally the governance contract will point to what the _current canonical_ version of Aztec is, particularly relevant for 3rd parties to follow, such as centralized exchanges, or portals that wish to follow governance.
+Additionally the governance contract will point to what the _current canonical_ version of Aztec is, particularly relevant for 3rd parties to follow, such as centralized exchanges, or portals that wish to follow Aztec governance.

 ![Governance Summary Image](../decentralisation/images/Aztec-Governance-Summary-1.png)